 - Selection and Scheduling: you will be notified within a month whether they have been invited to visit during PRISM with travel funding.
 If they have been invited, you will work with the applicant to schedule all interviews during your assigned time blocks.
 The PRISM team will handle all travel logistics and costs.

 - Interview and Offer: you will interview the candidate during the PRISM visit; the recommended practice is to provide a full postdoc interview in line with your group's standard practices.
 After PRISM has concluded, you may elect to render an offer.
 Those discussions take place between the faculty and candidate directly.

 - Notify PRISM: if you do render an offer, please let us know!

-PRISM Baker Pilot Fellowships: 1-year, 50% postdoc fellowships will be available by application.
-Faculty will be able to apply for funding once they have completed the in-person PRISM interviews and have rendered an offer (contingent upon funding is acceptable).
-The application link for this fellowship can be made available to any interested faculty member after the PRISM visit has concluded.
+The PRISM Baker Fellowship provides 50% of the postdoc minimum for the first year of postdoctoral training, by application.
+Faculty may apply for PRISM Baker funding once they have completed the in-person PRISM interviews and have rendered an offer (contingent upon funding is acceptable).
+The application link for this fellowship can be made available upon request to any interested faculty member after the PRISM visit has concluded.